-- 1. Provide a flowchart documenting the process by which the personal residential contents flood vulnerability functions are derived and implemented. - 2.
-Describe the relationship between personal residential contents and personal residential structure flood vulnerability functions. - 3.
-Describe any assumptions, data, methods, and processes used to develop and validate the personal residential contents flood vulnerability functions. - 4.
-As applicable, describe the nature and extent of actual insurance claims data used to develop the personal residential contents flood vulnerability functions.
-Describe in detail what is included, such as, number of policies, number of insurers, dates of loss, and number of units of dollar exposure, separated into personal residential building structures and manufactured homes.
+- 1. Describe any modifications to the contents vulnerability component of the flood model since the currently accepted flood model. - 2.
+Provide a flowchart documenting the process by which the contents flood vulnerability functions are derived and implemented. - 3.
+Describe the relationship between contents and building flood vulnerability functions. - 4.
+Describe any assumptions, data, methods, and processes used to develop and validate the contents flood vulnerability functions.

-- 5. Provide the total number of personal residential contents flood vulnerability functions available for use in the flood model.
-Describe whether different contents flood vulnerability functions are used for personal residential building structures, manufactured homes, unit location for condo owners and apartment renters, and various building classes. - 6.
-Describe any relationships between flood characteristics and personal residential contents flood vulnerability functions. - 7.
-State the minimum threshold, if any, at which personal residential contents flood damage is calculated (e.g., personal residential contents flood damage is estimated for personal residential structure damage greater than x percent or flood depth greater than y inches).
-Provide documentation of assumptions and available validation data to verify the approach used. - 8.
-Describe similarities and differences in how personal residential contents flood vulnerability functions are developed and applied for coastal and inland flooding. - 9.
-Describe the assumptions, data, methods, and processes used to develop personal residential contents flood vulnerability functions when: - a. personal residential construction types are unknown, or - b. one or more primary building characteristics are unknown, or - c. building input characteristics are conflicting.
+- 5. As applicable, describe the nature and extent of actual insurance company flood claims data used to develop the contents flood vulnerability functions.
+Describe in detail the breakdown of contents flood claims data into number of policies, number of insurers, dates of flood loss, amount of flood loss, and amount of dollar exposure, separated into personal residential buildings and manufactured homes. - 6.
+Describe any new contents flood claims datasets used in the flood model since the currently accepted flood model. - 7.
+Provide the total number of contents flood vulnerability functions available for use in the flood model.
+Describe whether different contents flood vulnerability functions are used for buildings, manufactured homes, unit location for condo owners and apartment renters, and various building classes. - 8.
+Describe any relationships between flood characteristics and contents flood vulnerability functions. - 9.
+State the minimum threshold, if any, at which contents flood damage is calculated (e.g., contents flood damage is estimated for building damage greater than x percent or flood depth greater than y inches).
+Provide documentation of assumptions and available validation data to verify the approach used. - 10.
+Describe similarities and differences in how contents flood vulnerability functions are developed and applied for coastal and inland flooding. - 11.
+Describe if and how contents flood vulnerability functions are based on or depend on NFIP FIRM or other FIS data.